jaretogarato/supclaude/README.md

 Columns: `model` and `ctx` show the top-level model and how many tokens are in that session's context window right now, read from the session transcript on each turn.
 After a `/clear`, `model` carries over from that tab's previous session and `ctx` shows a green `0` until the first reply lands.

+### The `up next` column

 `up next` is the last column.
-It shows the last line of the reply that starts with `UP NEXT:`, which Claude writes when your `~/.claude/CLAUDE.md` asks it to.
-It lights up in the row's color when Claude is waiting on you.

-### Turning on the up next column

-Add this to `~/.claude/CLAUDE.md` and Claude ends every reply with a line SupClaude can read:
+It shows what Claude says it will do next, so you can see where every session is headed without opening a single tab.
+The column is optional, and it stays empty until you ask Claude to write that line.

+Claude Code reads `~/.claude/CLAUDE.md` at the start of every session, in every project, so one file turns this on everywhere.
+Create it if you do not have one and add:

 ```
 At the end of every reply, add one final line that starts with "UP NEXT:".